StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

 - Always use secure connections: On
 - Block Cookies: Block cross-site cookies
 - Block Fingerprinting: Fingerprinting blocked (strict) (If you face any issues with sites, change it back to standard)
-- Safe Browsing: Standard protection
+- Prevent fingerprinting via language settings: On
 - Allow sites to check if you have payment methods saved: Off
 - Use secure DNS >
   - On